skyvers/skyve-dev-guide/chapters/concepts.md

 tenants within a multi-tenant environment, enabling comprehensively mass-customised Software-As-A-Service (SAAS).

-Skyve’s unique customer overriding paradigm not only allows comprehensive customisation but also provides a significantly more maintainable solution than attempting to cater for all varying customer experiences within the one application definition.
+Skyve's unique customer overriding paradigm not only allows comprehensive customisation but also provides a significantly more maintainable solution than attempting to cater for all varying customer experiences within the one application definition.